Measuring anomalous $Wtb$ couplings at $e^-p$ collider: Observations and Discussion

 \subsection{Observations}

-We summarize our observations as follows : \begin{enumerate} \item[(i)] We observed high yields of single anti-top quark production with fiducial efficiency of $\sim 70 \%$ and $\sim 90\%$ in the hadronic and leptonic decay modes of $W^-$, respectively after imposing additional selection cuts.
-The yield and significance for all effective couplings at the representative values of $\pm 0.5$ are given in Tables \ref{yield_had} and \ref{yield_lep}, respectively. \item[(ii)]The helicity distribution of $W^-$ with the variation of anomalous couplings (excluding $\left\vert V_{tb}\right\vert\Delta f_1^L$) from anti-top quark decay (Figure \ref{hel_ratios}), shows generically that the negative helicity ${\cal F}_-$ and positive helicity ${\cal F}_+$ fraction of events have opposite trends with the variation of all anomalous couplings. ${\cal F}_-$ is highly sensitive to both the tensor currents while the rate of variation of ${\cal F}_+$ with $f_2^L$ is much steeper than others.
-The helicity fraction of longitudinally polarized $W^-$ bosons grows with the increase in the couplings corresponding to the left handed tensor and right handed vector currents. \item[(iii)] Asymmetries of kinematic variables are constructed from the one dimensional distribution as preliminary estimators for the sensitivity.
-It is found that asymmetries constructed from distributions can discriminate the effect of non-SM contribution through new vector and tensor chiral currents except for $\left\vert V_{tb}\right\vert\Delta f_1^L$, as shown in Tables \ref{asym_had} and \ref{asym_lep}, provided anomalous couplings are of the order of $\sim 10^{-1}$.
-The asymmetry study suggests that the distribution of the cosine of angle between the tagged $\bar b$ quark and the highest $p_T$ jet $j_1$ in the hadronic decay mode of $W^-$ to be the most sensitive observable. \item[(iv)] We have conducted a $\chi^2$ analysis based on the differential events of the kinematic observables and with systematic error $\delta_{\rm Sys}$ = 1\%, 5\% and 10\% with an integrated luminosity of 100 fb$^{-1}$ data.
-We combine the $\chi^2$ corresponding to all kinematic variables for hadronic and leptonic modes SM and background channels.
-This gives the exclusion contours on the six different two dimension planes defined by the four anomalous couplings.
-Contours at 68 \% are provided for both hadronic and leptonic decay modes of $W^-$ in Figures \ref{hadron_bincont68} and \ref{lepton_bincont68}, respectively.
-Contours at 95 \% C.L. are given in Figures \ref{hadron_bincont95} and \ref{lepton_bincont95} for hadronic and leptonic modes, respectively.
+We summarize our results as follows : \begin{enumerate} \item[(i)] It is found that asymmetries of kinematic variables constructed from respective one dimensional distributions can discriminate the effect of non-SM contribution through new vector and tensor chiral currents except for $\left\vert V_{tb}\right\vert\Delta f_1^L$, as shown in Tables \ref{asym_had} and \ref{asym_lep}, for anomalous couplings are of the order of $\sim 10^{-1}$.
+The asymmetry study suggests that the distribution of the cosine of angle between the tagged $\bar b$ quark and the highest $p_T$ jet $j_1$ in the hadronic decay mode of $W^-$ to be the most sensitive observable. \item[(ii)] We have conducted a $\chi^2$ analysis based on the differential events of all kinematic variables for hadronic and leptonic modes in SM and background channels.
+This gives the exclusion contours on the anomalous couplings plane.
+Contours at 68 \% and 95 \% are provided for both hadronic and leptonic decay modes of $W^-$ in Figures \ref{hadron_bincont68} and \ref{lepton_bincont68} and in Figures \ref{hadron_bincont95} and \ref{lepton_bincont95} respectively.
 The sensitivity of $\left\vert V_{tb}\right\vert\Delta f_1^L$ at 95\% C.L. is found to be of the order of $\sim 10^{-3} - 10^{-2}$ with the corresponding variation of 1\% - 10\% in the systematic error (which includes the luminosity error).
 The order of the sensitivity for other anomalous couplings varies between $\sim 10^{-2}- 10^{-1}$ at 95 \% C.L.
+We find that the sensitivity of the anomalous couplings can be increased with the increase in the luminosity as the couplings scales as $ ~1/\sqrt{L}$ for a given $\chi^2$.
+Thus for 1 ab$^{-1}$ the sensitivity of all $f_i$'s are going to be roughly improved by a factor of $\approx 0.31$.
+Similarly, for a given integrated true luminosity and $\chi^2$, an $n$ fold increase in $b$-tagging efficiency would increase the sensitivity of the anomalous couplings by $1/\sqrt{n}$.